 - If using chia eggs, mix chia seeds and water let sit for a couple of minutes.

-- With a wooden spoon or whisk, mix in milk, eggs, honey or sugar, melted coconut oil, and orange zest.
+- In a medium bowl with a whisk, mix milk, eggs, honey or sugar, melted coconut oil, and orange zest.

 - When everything is mixed well, ladle one cup of the pancake mix into a blender or Nutri-bullet with spinach and flaxseed.